Tuesday, September 27, 2016

 LB: Frank Clark (England)

-Clark started his career at Crook Town.
-He started his professional career at Newcastle United, and played a total of 464 games for them between 1962 and 1975.
-He then joined Nottingham Forest, and helped them win promotion in 1977, and he played for them in the 1979 European Cup Final, where they beat Malmö FF
+Frank Clark started his career at Crook Town in 1961.
+He started his professional career at Newcastle United a year later, and played a total of 464 games for them between 1962 and 1975.
+He then joined Nottingham Forest, and helped them win promotion in 1977, and he played for them in the 1979 European Cup Final, where they beat Malmö FF.
+He also won the league title and the league cup while playing for them.

 CM/DM: Roy Keane (Ireland)